swaroop4learning/sarcasm-irony-detection/readme.md

-# Advanced NLP – Interim Project Submission
+# Advanced NLP –  Project Submission

 ## About
 This repository consists of experiements conduced on Sarcasm and Irony datasets using various model architectures.